VivianBrandenburg/vivianbrandenburg.github.io/_projects/leadseq_interactive.md

 category: work
 ---

-These plots illustrate data from Lead-Seq RNA structure probing on *Yersinia pseudotuberculosis* at 25°C and 37°C, published in [Twittenhoff, Brandenburg and Righetti et al., 2020](https://doi.org/10.1093/nar/gkaa404).
+These plots illustrate data from Lead-Seq RNA structure probing on *Yersinia pseudotuberculosis* at 25°C and 37°C, published by [Twittenhoff, Brandenburg and Righetti et al., 2020](https://doi.org/10.1093/nar/gkaa404).
 To learn more about Lead-Seq and the data set, visit my [Lead-Seq project page]({{ site.baseurl }}{% link _projects/leadseq.md %}).

-On this page, you can...
+In the plots below, you can explore the Lead-Seq data set:

 - **Enter a transcript name** to change the data displayed data.
 -  **Scroll in** to get detailed views. <span style="font-size:10pt">*(not available on touchscreens)*</span>